TwoPizza9621536/twopizza9621536.github.io/main/privacy-tos.md

 ### 8.1.
 Social Media and 3rd Parties APIs

-The social media and 3rd parties APIs provided by them like Google/YouTube, Twitter, Discord, etc are under their ToS, and Privacy Policy.
+The social media and 3rd parties APIs provided by them like Google, Microsoft, Twitter, Discord, etc are under their ToS, and Privacy Policy.
 Please check their policy before using applications that uses their APIs.

 For Twitter bots and applications, there will be analysis but the data will be public and no private data will be stored.
 There will be a notice and warning